-The Georgia Service Delivery Strategy Act (O.C.G.A.
-36-70) was adopted in 1997 by the Georgia Assembly to require all Georgia counties and incorporated municipalities to adopt a joint "service delivery strategy" document.
-The purpose of this law and the service delivery strategy document is multi-fold:

-- To provide local governments the opportunity to examine public services; - Identify overlap or gaps in provided services; and - Develop a better approach to allocating delivery and funding of theses services among local governments and other authorities within each county.
+The Georgia "Service Delivery Strategy Act" (O.C.G.A 36-70) was adopted in 1970 by the Georgia Assembly to require all Georgia counties and incorporated municipalities to adopt a joint "service delivery strategy" document.
+The purpose of this Act and the service delivery strategy document is to provide local governments the opportunity to examine public services, identify overlap or gaps in provided services, and develop a better approach to allocating delivery and funding of theses services among local governments and other authorities within each county.

-The service delivery strategy is an action plan supported by appropriate ordinances and intergovernmental agreements, for providing local government services and resolving land use conflicts within the county.
+The service delivery strategy is an action plan supported by appropriate ordinances and intergovernmental agreements, for providing local government services and resolving land use conflicts within a county.
+The Hancock County service delivery strategy document has been reviewed and updated in cooperation with government officials from the City of Sparta and Hancock County during the comprehensive planning effort.

-PUBLIC INVOLVEMENT OVERVIEW
+COMMUNITY INVOLVEMENT OVERVIEW